Premium quality from an industry pioneer.

 Most Philips Lifeline reviews speak positively about the quality, features, and technology of the medical alert systems this company offers.
-The pioneer of medical alert buttons, previously known as Lifeline Systems, was established by gerontologist Andrew Dibner, Ph.D. back in 1974.
+The pioneer of medical alert buttons, previously known as Lifeline Systems, was established by gerontologist Andrew Dibner, PhD, back in 1974.

 Philips Lifeline HomeSafe Line Overview

-The HomeSafe line offers two variations of a medical alert system for those who like staying at home: the HomeSafe Standard and the upgraded – HomeSafe with AutoAlert.
+The HomeSafe line offers two variations of a medical alert system for those who like staying at home: the HomeSafe Standard and the upgraded HomeSafe with AutoAlert.

 HomeSafe Standard vs. HomeSafe with AutoAlert

 If you’ve come this far reading this Philips Lifeline review, you already realize that these two medical alarm systems are very similar to one another.

 However, the HomeSafe with AutoAlert adds a bonus layer of protection since it is enhanced with fall detection technology.
 Having AutoAlert means that the device can and will react to a fall even if the person wearing it is unable to press the button, allowing help to get dispatched quickly.

-That being said, we’d like to emphasize again how important is for you to be informed about the different features a device as this comes with.
+Many companies nowadays offer fall detection, but there are still those that don’t, like Life Alert, for example, which is why the company seems to lose customers.
+That being said, we’d like to emphasize again how important it is for you to be informed about the different features a device like this comes with.

 Philips Lifeline GoSafe Line Overview

 On paper, the medical alarm devices from the GoSafe line seem like the most full-featured products and the perfect choice for seniors who like to stay active.
 Both of the systems have numerous outstanding touches, but we are more interested in how they work in reality.

-We tested the original GoSafe and the latest GoSafe 2, and we agree that they deserve to rank as one of the top medical alarm buttons available on the market.
+We tested the original GoSafe and the latest GoSafe 2, and we agree that they deserve to rank as some of the top medical alarm buttons available on the market.

-Leveraging a number of technologies and never-before-seen features, it is no wonder there are but a few Philips Lifeline complaints regarding this model.
+Leveraging a number of technologies and never-before-seen features, it’s no wonder there are only a few Philips Lifeline complaints regarding this model.
 To this day, it remains one of the most reliable and trusted devices of its kind.

 Like the original GoSafe, the second iteration of this line also comes with outstanding locating technologies.
-To track your location, the system will try to connect to a WI-Fi hotspot.
+To track your location, the system will try to connect to a Wi-Fi hotspot.
 In case that doesn’t work, it will move to GPS tracking, and if for some reason the signal is too weak, breadcrumb tracking is here to save the day, or possibly a life!